 6. Leave to dry for a couple of hours and then sand the areas of the mirror that you would expect wear and tear to occur on but don’t sand too evenly- creating a shabby chic finish is about trying to make it look like it’s naturally aged.
 Keep standing back from the mirror to assess how it’s looking and areas that need working on.
 Brush off sanding particles and rub on a really thin coat of wax to the any heavily sanded areas.

 7. Leave to dry for 24 hours before buffing with a soft cloth.
 I use cotton sheets from a charity shop torn into strips for the waxing and towels from the same source for the buffing.
 They must be lint free though otherwise you will have tiny fibres embedded in your wax.

 So there you have it- how to upcycle a tired, vintage mirror and create a beautiful, shabby chic mirror!
 What do you think?
 I love how the distressed finish and grey colour give it a beautiful French style.
-Or why not try painting the mirror in a more vibrant colour for a take on this season’s eccentric chateau trend?
+Or why not try painting the mirror in a more vibrant colour.
 Of course if you’re not feeling too crafty at the moment, do have a look at our range of mirrors on the site.

 How to Create a Shabby Chic Mirror- by Jacqui Brooks